Wells Fargo Intuitive Investor review 2023

 Access to financial advisors

 One of the key features of Wells Fargo Intuitive Investor is the ability to speak with a financial advisor.
 These professionals are available via phone Monday through Friday from 8 a.m.-8 p.m.
 ET.
 Financial advisors can be useful to all kinds of investors, but are especially helpful with new investors who aren’t as experienced with markets or financial terms.
 They can also help answer more complicated financial questions that might not be addressed on the platform’s website.
 This service is included in the 0.35 percent management fee you’ll pay annually.

 Some other robo-advisors also offer access to financial advisors, but it often comes at a higher tier of service that requires a larger investment base from the client.
-Schwab Intelligent Portfolios offers access to human advisors for its premium tier, which carries a minimum investment of $25,000 and has an effective fee of 0.70 percent at that amount.
+Schwab Intelligent Portfolios offers access to human advisors for its premium tier, which carries a minimum investment of $25,000 and has an effective fee of more than 1.4 percent at that amount.
 The fee declines as a percentage at higher asset levels.

 Low fund fees within portfolios